 But if you haven't, go ahead and plug your email in below.
 It will take you to your very own customizable packing list.
 (The page will also walk you through how to use it!)

 Want to know where else you can find travel advisors who specialize in cruises?
-We recommend ASTA’s (American Society of Travel Advisors) Connect with a Travel Advisor or CLIA’s (Cruise Line International Association) Agent Finder.
+We recommend ASTA’s (American Society of Travel Advisors) Travel Sense tool or CLIA’s (Cruise Line International Association) Agent Finder.

 Questions?
 Comments?
 Packing tips?
 Favorite Marie Kondo YouTube video recommendations?
 Give us a holler in the comments below!
 We’d love to hear from you!